 My Decision to Quit

-My story starts in March 2021.
-It was the morning I was supposed to switch from PICU nights to days and I had a complete emotional breakdown.
+The morning I was supposed to switch from PICU nights to days I had a complete emotional breakdown.
 My brain just stopped working.
 It was so bad that I was questioning whether or not I’d be able to function as a resident, so I paged our chief resident on-call to talk it out.
 When she returned my page, I tried to explain my situation, but I couldn’t get a word out.
 It took me some time to control the emotional storm in my mind.
 Eventually I was able to explain that I had a rough week and was questioning my ability to function at work.
 She was completely understanding and let me call out.

 [As an aside, there will be plenty of examples of how awesome and understanding my residency program was during this process.
 I decided to keep those details in, not to rub it in, but to serve as an example of how programs SHOULD handle this type of situation.]